huggingface/blog/text-generation-inference-on-inferentia2.md

 # Prompt to generate
 messages = [
-    {"role": "system", "content": "You are the AWS expert"}, {"role": "user", "content": "Can you tell me an interesting fact abou AWS?"}, ] prompt = tokenizer.apply_chat_template(messages, tokenize=False, add_generation_prompt=True)
+    {"role": "system", "content": "You are the AWS expert"}, {"role": "user", "content": "Can you tell me an interesting fact about AWS?"}, ] prompt = tokenizer.apply_chat_template(messages, tokenize=False, add_generation_prompt=True)